PJaramilloV/Precolombian-Dataset/README.md

 The ``repair`` subdirectory contains the ground truth to the repair task over the respective counterparts in ```broken``.

-The ``validate`` subdirectory contains the undersampled point clouds obtained from the mesh scans of the the Josefina de Cox Museum.
-These are to be used as input for models as a validation task.
+Ideally you should separate the The mesh scans of the the Josefina de Cox Museum in a different subdirectory like ``validate`` to contain their undersampled point clouds obtained from the process up to the collection generation.
+These shapes are to be used as input for models as a validation task, as they have no ground truth.

 ### Scripts